- last update 31 Oct 2024 -

 [I will comment on the movie when the section is ready]

-Avatar also got a bunch of comics.
+Avatar also has a bunch of comics.
 Prequels, sequels, extra adventures, background to adventures... they are all very enjoyable if you are really into the universe, but so far I feel like the only must-read for the fans is Avatar: The Last Airbender - The Search (2013).

 I commented on the cartoons here.